 Whether your crash was minor or serious, one of the first questions people ask is: Do I need to file a police report?
 In Michigan, the answer depends on the circumstances, but skipping this step could impact your insurance claim or even violate state law.
-This guide explains when a police report is required, how it affects liability and compensation, and what to do if you didn’t call the police at the scene.
+This guide explains when a police report is required, how it affects liability and compensation, and why police reports in Michigan car accident cases often become critical when insurance companies question fault or deny claims.
 If you’re unsure about your rights or how to protect your case, we’ll break it all down clearly below.

 Michigan Law Requirements for Filing a Police Report